Q: “Can I participate in EFL sessions if I am suffering with an active mental health crisis that needs therapeutic attention?”

 YES.
 Having a fear of such a large and powerful animal is perfectly normal and common.
 There are so many ways to engage in sessions without compromising your personal sense of safety.
 Participants always have the freedom of choice in how far to push themselves through fear.

-Q: “What should I wear to a session?”
+Q: “What should I wear to an EFL session?”

 Participants should dress for comfort according to the weather for that day, keeping in mind the duration of time they will be on-site.
-Closed-toe shoes such as athletic shoes or boots are required.
-No bare feet, sandals, slides, Crocs, or flip-flops will be allowed in session.
-Typically if the grounds are muddy or holding water from recent rains, you will be notified prior and reminded to wear waterproof gear for your session time.
+Closed-toe shoes, such as athletic shoes, sneakers or boots, are REQUIRED.
+No bare feet, sandals, slides, loafers, Crocs, or flip-flops will be allowed in session.
+Typically, if grounds are muddy or holding water from recent rains, you will be notified prior and reminded to wear waterproof gear for your session time.

-Q: “What should I bring to a session?”
+Q: “What should I bring to an EFL session?”

 Q: “It’s so peaceful out there; can I bring a guest to just enjoy the grounds while I’m in session?”